research-ag/vector/README.md

 Note:

-* add is the function that can grow the data structure.
-It performs better for `Vector` than for `Buffer` because the growth events are cheaper. `Buffer` only allocates new data blocks, it does not re-allocate and copy old data blocks.
+* `add` is the function that can grow the data structure.
+It performs better in amortized terms than for `Buffer` because the growth events are cheaper. `Vector` only allocates new data blocks, it does not re-allocate and copy old data blocks.
-* get, put and getOpt are the random access functions. `Vector` is a 2-dimensional array where (only) the second dimension has option-values, `Buffer` is a 1-dimensional array with option-values and `Array` is a 1-dimensional array with non-option-values.
+* `get`, `put` and `getOpt` are the random access functions. `Vector` is a 2-dimensional array where (only) the second dimension has option-values, `Buffer` is a 1-dimensional array with option-values and `Array` is a 1-dimensional array with non-option-values.
 Hence, the expected access time for `Vector` is expected to be roughly the sum of access times for `Buffer` and `Array`.
 This is correctly reflected in the numbers.
 * All functions that iterate through the data structure are optimized in a way that they don't use random access.
 This is the reason that they are generally only slighly (0-35%) more costly than `Buffer`.
-In some case the function can be cheaper than for `Buffer` (iterate, max, min).
+In some case the function can be cheaper than for `Buffer` (`iterate`, `max`, `min`).

 ### Memory